brianharv/calculator-2/README.md

 # _Calculator_

-#### _Program that allows the user to do basic functions of add, subtract, multiply, and divide., 10 August 2020_
+#### _Program that allows the user to do basic functions of add, subtract, multiply, and divide.
+10 August 2020_

 #### By _**David McCaslin davidmccaslin94@gmail.com**_